tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 ---

 ## `class YARD::Tags::GroupDirective`

+Defines a group listing.
+All methods (and attributes) seen after this directive are placed into a group with the given description as the group name.
+The group listing is used by templates to organize methods and attributes into respective logical groups.
+To end a group listing use {tag:!endgroup}.

 **A group definition only applies to the scope it is defined in.
 If a new class or module is opened after the directive, this directive